About USF in Water Street Tampa

 USF Health Morsani College of Medicine and Heart Institute

-The USF Health Morsani College of Medicine and Heart Institute is moving in 2019, bringing more than 2,200 students, faculty and staff to live, work and study along the downtown waterfront as a key anchor at Water Street Tampa.
+The USF Health Morsani College of Medicine and Heart Institute is moving in 2019, bringing approximately 1,800 students, faculty and staff to live, work and study along the downtown waterfront as a key anchor at Water Street Tampa.
 By moving within a mile of its primary teaching hospital Tampa General Hospital, USF will attract the brightest students and faculty, and will increase federal research dollars to fight heart disease.

 USF at Water Street Tampa Highlights: